GM-Samuelstein/alx-higher_level_programming/0x00-python-hello_world/README.md

 ```

 <h2>13.
 ByteCode -> Python #1</h2>
-Write the Python function <code>def magic_calculation(a, b):<code> that does exactly the same as the Python bytecode below.
+Write the Python function <code>def magic_calculation(a, b):</code> that does exactly the same as the Python bytecode below.

 ```
  3           0 LOAD_CONST               1 (98)